Home » Recipes » No-Bake Homemade Chocolate Dipped Fruit Granola Bars

 sheet pan with parchment and square baking mold on top

-In a large bowl, combine all the nuts (almonds, walnuts, pecans, and sunflower seeds), coconut flakes, oats, wheat germ, salt, and dried fruit.
+In a large bowl, combine all the nuts (almonds, walnuts, and pecans), sunflower seeds, coconut flakes, oats, wheat germ, salt, and dried fruit.
 Set aside.

 In a 2 quart pot, combine the sugar, wanter, corn syrup, honey, and coconut oil.
 Bring the mixture to a boil over medium heat and cook until the thermometer reaches 240 degrees.